Run for you

 Summarize decisions, open questions, and action items for the team channel.

-Start with one recurring meeting type where dropped follow-ups create visible drag: client check-ins, sales discovery calls, weekly delivery reviews, or founder/operator syncs.
+Start with one recurring meeting type where dropped follow-ups create visible drag: client check-ins, sales discovery calls, weekly delivery reviews, or operator syncs.
+If you run several accounts, give each its own project.

 Plain-English workflow

-After each client check-in, summarize decisions and open questions, draft follow-up tasks, prepare the client email, and ask me to approve it before sending.
+After each client check-in, summarize decisions and open questions, create the follow-up tasks, draft the client email, and send it — checking with me before the first message to a new contact.

 1. Collect the transcript, notes, calendar context, and related project or CRM records.